ThomasMatthews314/SET/README.md

 # SET
 Code and files relating to the card game SET.
+SETpython_clean.py is the file that contains the game code, with a user input to select certain options on how the game is played.
+Enddecks.csv is a selection of preloaded decks in a csv file, all of which are able to be completed.
+SETdata is a separate program that takes the data saved after running SETpython_clean.py and performs various analyses.